IMcPwn/browser-backdoor/README.md

 Installing
 ===================

-NodeJS and NPM are required for BrowserBackdoor.
+Requirements for client:
+- Latest Node.js and npm

+Requirements for server:
-Ruby 2.1+ and the gems in the Gemfile are required for BrowserBackdoorServer.
+- Ruby 2.1+ and the gems in the Gemfile

-BrowserBackdoor is supported on all devices supported by Electron.
+BrowserBackdoor Client is supported on all devices supported by Electron.
 Currently that is [Windows 32/64, OS X 64, and Linux 32/64](https://github.com/electron-userland/electron-packager#supported-platforms).

 BrowserBackdoorServer has been tested on Ubuntu 14.04, Debian 8, and Kali Linux.